CassDoes/CassDoes/README.md

 - 👋 Hi, I’m @CassDoes
-- 👀 I’m interested in programming and snacks
+- 👀 I’m interested in web development and ui design
-- 🌱 I’m currently expanding my knowledge of javascript and learning node.js
+- 🌱 I’m currently learning javascript and want to learn c++ and python next!
 - 📫 How to reach me c.doexo@gmail.com